 duced by strife.
-Others, and especially Empedocles.8. held contrary opinions, for they held-that like is fond of like.
+Others, and especially Empedocles, 8. held contrary opinions, for they held-that like is fond of like.

 Now, let the physiological questions be passed over, for they do not belong to our present consideration.
-But as for all the questions which have to do with man, and refer to his moral character and his passions, these let us consider; as, for instance, whether friendship exists between all, or whether it is impossible for the wicked to be friends : and, whe- Whether ther there is only one species of friendship, or more ; friendship for those who think there is only one, because it can exist admits of degrees, trust to an insufficient proof : wicked. for things differing in species admit of degrees; Whether it but we have spoken of this before.4 of more kinds than one,
+But as for all the questions which have to do with man, and refer to his moral character and his passions, these let us consider; as, for instance, whether friendship exists between all, or whether it is impossible for the wicked to be friends: and, whether there is only one species of friendship, or more; for those who think there is only one, because it admits of degrees, trust to an insufficient proof; for things differing in species admit of degrees; Whether it but we have spoken of this before.